 4.2.
 Students will demonstrate a high level of engagement while in the clinical site

 Program Effectiveness Data

-Credentialing Examination (American Registry of Radiologic Technologists)
+Based on the American Registry of Radiologic Technologists)

 Based on first attempt within 6 months of graduation

 Job Placement Rate